FlowFuse/website/src/blog/2022/04/flowforge-04-released.md

 We will be building on features in the last few releases around managing your projects and using templates, we're also  setting the foundations of our work to [manage Node-RED on your own devices running at the Edge](https://github.com/flowforge/flowforge/issues/446).

-We've started inviting people to FlowForge Cloud but its not too late to join the waiting list.
+Our first users have already been creating projects on FlowForge, you can too if you enter your email below to join the waitlist.

 For more information, check out the [announcement blog post](https://flowforge.com/blog/announcing-flowforge-cloud/), or join the waiting list here: